jamespagedev/Pintereach/README.md

   3. Student added authorization and a way to restrict endpoints to users with that are authorized to access them.
 This could be as simple as using roles and restricting endpoints to a particular role.

 - Project has automated testing suites covering Endpoints and Business Logic

   1. The solution does not have any automated testing in place.
   2. The core business logic is tested using unit tests.
-  3. The project has unit and integration tests that include end to end testing using a test database.

-- API is deployed to the web

-  1. The solution does not have any automated testing in place.
-  2. The core business logic is tested using unit tests.
-  3. The project has unit and integration tests that include end to end testing using a test database.

-- API is deployed to the web

-  1. The solution does not have any automated testing in place.
-  2. The core business logic is tested using unit tests.